 All IUDs, regardless of brand name or type, have nearly identical benefits.

 Getting the device inserted is a one-time process that can provide highly-effective, worry-free birth control for several years.
-An IUD, the t-shaped birth control device, is inserted through the vagina, past the cervix, and ultimately placed in the uterus.1
+An intrauterine device, the t-shaped birth control device, is inserted through the vagina, past the cervix, and ultimately placed in the uterus.1

-Unlike the IUD devices of years past, today’s IUD birth control offers a high degree of safety.
+Unlike the IUD devices of years past, today’s intrauterine device birth control offers a high degree of safety.
 Women also have the option to employ a completely hormone- free IUD, or hormones only in very low concentrations.

 Another aspect of safety is that IUDs can be used as a form of emergency contraception in the event that you had unprotected intercourse in the last 5 days.
 Because of the way that IUDs prevent pregnancy, there is no need to worry about lasting effects from the hormones they contain.